stobinaator/strava_stats/README.md

 https://www.youtube.com/watch?v=2FPNb1XECGs&list=PLO6KswO64zVvcRyk0G0MAzh5oKMLb6rTW&index=4 </br>

 ## strava_activities.ipynb
-- Tries getting 99 pages each with 200 activities. (if so many exist)</br>
+- Getting a couple of pages, each with 200 activities.</br>
 - Original raw DataFrame is saved to a .csv file. </br>
-- `Run` & `Walk` are filtered and saved raw. </br>
+- `Run` & `Walk` are filtered and saved </br>
-- Cleanup run/walk and save again.
-Activities dataset is converted to a Pandas DataFrame and columns are renamed and certain values converted. </br>
-- After the cleanup process only a certain amount of columns are taken for the next step.</br>
+- Activities dataset is converted to a Pandas DataFrame and columns are renamed and certain values converted.
+After that only a certain amount of colums are left for the next steps.
+Again saved.</br>
-- The cleaned DataFrame is saved to a .csv file. </br>
-- Data is again read and visualized with different graphs (seaborn) </br>
+- Data now again read and can be visualized with different graphs (seaborn) </br>

 ## templates/leaflet_*.html
 - `app.py` reads run/walk.csvs, takes polyline information and forwards it to the 2 template files - one for each activity - to visualize them.